Who can enter

 The DigitalAgenda Impact Awards are open to any UK-founded or operating organisation – whether in the business, non-profit or public sector – with a tech product or service that is looking to make the world a better place.

-- Employment & skills – technology that is changing ways into work, and work itself, as well as initiatives to improve people’s skills and access to talent.
+Technology that is changing ways into work, and work itself, as well as initiatives that increase people’s skills and access to talent.

-- Health – technology that is improving healthcare knowledge and treatment, as well as people’s ability to lead healthier and happier lives.
+Technology that enhances healthcare knowledge and treatment, as well as people’s abilities to lead healthier and happier lives.

-- Cities – digital initiatives that improve urban places and spaces, making them better places to live, work and play.
+Digital initiatives that enhance places and spaces, making them better places to live, work and play.

-- Business transformation – products and projects that make business, government and non-profits more effective and better, happier places to work.
+Products and projects that help business, government and non-profits to become more effective and happier, healthier places to work.

 When to enter